MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/configure-log-analytics-for-scom-managed-instance.md

 This article details about the Integration of Azure Monitor SCOM Managed Instance (preview) with Log Analytics and how to configure Azure Monitor SCOM Managed Instance with Azure Log Analytics.

-Before you configure Log Analytics workspace for SCOM managed instance, create a Log Analytics workspace.
+Before you configure Log Analytics workspace for SCOM managed instance, ensure you have a Log Analytics workspace available for integration or create a Log Analytics workspace.
 For more information on how to create Log Analytics workspace, see [Create a Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace?tabs=azure-portal).

 ## General guidelines